webosose/website/content/en/docs/guides/development/localization/localization-guide.md

 In order to install the loctool, you will need to make sure you have nodejs installed on your machine and in your path, as this is used to run the code.
 (Use 7.0 or later)
 Once nodejs is installed, you can install the loctool itself.

-If you check out `ilib-loctool-webos-dist` repository you can download all related plugins including loctool at once.
+If you check out [ilib-loctool-webos-dist](https://github.com/iLib-js/ilib-loctool-webos-dist) repository, you can download all related plugins including loctool at once.
 {{< code "Installation" true >}}
 ```js
  git clone https://github.com/iLib-js/ilib-loctool-webos-dist